nginx/unit-docs/source/controlapi.rst

    .. note::

-      Stop and start commands may differ if Unit was installed from a :ref:`non-official <installation-community-repos>` repo or built from
+      Stop and start commands may differ
+      if Unit was installed from a
+      :ref:`non-official <installation-community-repos>`
+      repo or built from
       :ref:`source <source>`.

-   Copy the reference state directory to the target state directory by arbitrary means; make sure to include subdirectories and hidden files.
+   Copy the reference state directory to the target state directory by arbitrary means;
+   make sure to include subdirectories and hidden files.
    Finally, restart both Unit instances:

    .. code-block:: console

       # systemctl restart unit

    If you run your Unit instances manually, :option:`!--state` can be used to set the state directory at :ref:`startup <source-startup>`.

+   After restart,
-   After the restart, the target instance picks up the configuration you've copied to the state directory.
+   the target instance picks up the configuration you've copied to the state directory.

 .. _configuration-quickstart: